-The Hume Strategy for Sustainable Communities (Hume Strategy) is an integrated plan connecting the four distinct sub regions that make up the Hume Region in North East Victoria and provides a framework for long term cooperation and investment (Map 1).
+The Hume Strategy for Sustainable Communities (Hume Strategy) is an integrated plan connecting the four distinct sub regions that make up the Hume Region in North cooperation and investment (Map 1).

-The Upper Hume Sub Regional Plan is one of five volumes that describe the Hume Strategy and is a companion document to the Hume Regional Plan.
-The Upper Hume Sub Regional Plan sits alongside the Central Hume, Lower Hume and Goulburn Valley Sub Regional Plans (Figure 1).
+The Lower Hume Sub Regional Plan is one of five volumes that describe the Hume Strategy and is a companion document to the Hume Regional Plan.
+The Lower Hume Sub Regional Plan sits alongside the Upper Hume, Central Hume and Goulburn Valley Sub Regional Plans (Figure 1).